kid-gorgeous/kid-gorgeous/README.md

 💬 Production Builds uniquely avaliable somewhere out there:
 - "Trader": A knowledgable application that may assist with short-term, and long-term financial investments.
 It leverages
   <t>  cutting edge time forcasting predictions, and malleable strategy writers
-- My website: ejdev.com (Check it out, it's basically me.
+- My website: _ (Check it out, it's basically me.
 Let me know how to change it but I dont want it to look any better).
 <br>
-🔭 Unique ideas that are unavaliablely avaliable kindof hidden out there somewhere:
-- TradeAI: somewhere easy to find
-- homeAI: TBA
+- HomeAI: A dedicated application used to assist you in your everyday life.
+Focused on user create user based routines.
 - "Project Deture and Desist": School project for senior design
 - ...
 <br>
-📫 How to reach me: (ill work this out later, but i think i included my email on my website)
+📫 How to reach me: (ill work this out later, but i think i included my email on my website) 🎒 Software salutations
 <br>
-🔭 Future Endeavors:
-Nothing I guess